locnnil/workshop/docs/index.rst

    Contribution <contributing>

-**A tool for defining ephemeral developer environments and iterating on them**.
+**A tool for defining and handling ephemeral development environments**.

-**It creates your environments from YAML and automatically manages them**.
+**List your dependencies and components in YAML to define an environment**.
-The key components of an environment are SDKs— independent but connectable pieces of functionality created by software publishers and available on the SDK Store.
+The key pieces of a definition are SDKs, independent but connectable units of functionality created by software publishers and available on the SDK Store.
-|project_markup| encourages experimentation with your project's structure,
+|project_markup| simplifies experiments with your environment layout.
-reducing the need to battle with your tooling and dependencies every day.

 **It allows you to focus on adding value to your project**.
-With |project_markup|, you can launch and update a setup that previously took hours to configure in a few commands.
+With |project_markup|, you can launch a setup that previously took hours to configure in a few commands and be sure that it stays operational.
-It assists in issue reproduction, preserves context in discussions or reviews and organises project iterations into manageable chunks.
+It assists in issue reproduction, enables hands-on code reviews and turns environment updates into manageable transactions, reducing the need to battle with your tooling every day.

 **For those who build and maintain complex, error-prone workspaces**.
 AI/ML, robotics, IoT, EdTech and similar domains